-What Is 'Lost In Space' About?
-Netflix's Newest Show Is Out Of This World
+Netflix's Newest Show Is Called 'Lost In Space' & It's Out Of This World

 The last decade of television has been full of reboots of famous shows, either with new casts and re-imagined plotlines or with original casts picking up where the series left off.
 Broadcast and cable channels, having been around for decades, have most of the property rights to reboot shows, but streaming services aren't totally immune to the phenomenon, especially Netflix, which has brought back the '90s Full House as Fuller House, the '80s series One Day At A Time, and now the 1960s camp classic Lost In Space.
 But what is Lost In Space about?
 How close does it hew to the original?

 Netflix's new version of Lost In Space is based on the original CBS series that ran from 1965-1968.
 It was a space-aged take on the 1812 novel The Swiss Family Robinson, which was about a family named Robinson, from Switzerland, that found themselves shipwrecked on an island in the South Pacific.
 (You may have heard of it — Disney made a hit movie based on the book in 1960.)

 In the 1960s Lost In Space version, the family Robinson (father John, wife Maureen, plus kids Judy, Penny, and Will) are once again wrecked, but this time on a distant planet when their ship, the Jupiter II, crashes after their robot is sabotaged on their way to Alpha Centauri in the distant future of 1997.